vb-oiko/pdf-gen-example/README.md

 And as for the queue processing I decided to use a cron job and a table to store the status of the job.
 As lock for the cron I decided to use a rough and dirty solution - a local temporary file with a timestamp inside to be able to track if some job hung up.
 For a production ready solution I would use Redis/Zookeeper.

+I used rough and dirty solution for error handling and logging as well - simple console logging.
+Production ready application would probably used Kibana.

+Implementing the actual data downloading, unzipping and generating PDF file required some playing around and I decided to stop on the first workable solution which is creating intermediate files in a local project folder.
+Maybe a better solution would be to try to implement it with buffers.

 I decided to use React, Vite, PicoCSS for the client.
 And tRPC and a monorepo to have server-client type safety.

-Implementing the actual data downloading, unzipping and generating PDF file required some playing around and I decided to stop on the first workable solution which is creating intermediate files in a local project folder.
-Maybe a better solution would be to try to implement it with buffers.

 ## How to run project locally
 ### Playing around